FROM MG (CA) Jay M. Coggan

-Commander of the South Carolina State Guard and
+Commander of the California State Guard and

 President of the State Guard Association of the United States (SGAUS).

 First as we start off a new year, let me congratulate BG Hayhurst and BG Santiago for a great annual conference in Biloxi, MS. Unfortunately, prior California State Guard commitments kept me from attending, but I received great feedback from our members.
 Your dedication and work is appreciated!

 As we move into 2020 we have the opportunity to build on our past success and make this a transformative year.
 My singular mission focus for SAGUS this year is to improve our communications to make us the most effective organization that we can be.
 My key strategies to accomplish this goal are: